Kronuz/Xapiand/docs/_docs/reference-guide/schemas/foreign-schemas.md

 In the example above, an index `.schemas` is created (if missing) containing documents which can be used as shared Schemas.
-To exemplify differences about IDs, note how the ID of the documents for such Schema objects is of type UUID whilst the type of the ID for the documents in the `headlines` index itself is of type `"string"`.
+To exemplify differences about IDs, note how the ID of the documents for such Schema objects is of type `"uuid"` whilst the type of the ID for the documents in the `headlines` index itself is of type `"string"`.

-The Schema used for the index `hedlines`, can be shared with other indexes that share the same properties; for example, to create a new index `banners` which will have the exact same properties as `headlines` use:
+The Schema used for the index `hedlines`, can be shared with other indexes that use the same properties; for example, to create a new index `banners`, which will have the exact same properties as `headlines`, use:

 {% capture req %}